What Are Your Rights as a Taxpayer in Worthington, OH?

 Social Security is one of the most recognized income sources Americans receive after retirement.
 Well over 50 million people rely on these benefits for part or all of their income during their retirement years.
 If you’re a senior nearing retirement, you may question when you should start collecting Social Security benefits.
-Continue reading as Royal Oak Financial Group breaks down the key components for determining when you should collect Social Security.
+Continue reading as Royal Oak Financial Group breaks down the key components for determining when you should collect Social Security income in Lancaster, OH.

 Contrary to many Social Security myths, there is no set age at which you have to start claiming your benefits.
 You can, however, start claiming once you reach the age of 62.
 However, most financial advisors will recommend you wait until you reach your full retirement age (FRA), which falls somewhere between 65 and 67.

 The Social Security Administration (SSA) determines your full retirement age based on the year you were born.
 If you’re unsure of how to calculate your FRA, there are many helpful online retirement age calculators available.
 Ultimately, your decision to start collecting is a personal choice based on individual circumstances.
 These include physical well-being, marital status, financial needs, and job satisfaction.

 Before deciding when to claim, make sure you understand how your benefits are calculated.
 In addition to the compilation of your entire income over the years, your full monthly Social Security benefit amount boils down to your birth year and the exact age you start claiming.